31 products

 We find swim fins without a full heel to be the most comfortable.
 We used to swim with swim fins that had a full heel (like these Speedo swim fins and DMC swim fins), but as other types have come onto the market, swim fins with a strap have become our favourite.

-This is both because we find such swim fins more comfortable to wear for longer periods, and they fit much more snugly on the foot, so they never fall off during a set (which can happen with full-heel swim fins).
+This is both because we find such swim fins more comfortable to wear for longer periods, and they fit much more snugly on the feet, so they never fall off during a set (which can happen with full-heel swim fins).

 You might have heard several different terms for a regular pair of swim fins.
 Among the general public, a pair of swim fins are called fins, while in diving/freediving/snorkelling, they are referred to as zoomers.